-Outside of people’s physical health, their memory is one of the biggest factors affecting their independence, as they get older.
+Outside of your physical health, your memory is one of the biggest factors which may affect your independence as you get older.

-The bad news is that there is no one “sliver bullet” to help people maintain a great memory as they get older, Professor of Aged Care Colleen Doyle says.
+The bad news is that there is no one “silver bullet” to help people maintain a great memory as they get older, Professor of Aged Care Colleen Doyle says.

 “Just doing one simple thing is not going to make a lot of difference.
 You have to do a range of things like attending to your diet, make sure you keep active,” Colleen says.

 “But the good news is that all these things have great benefits to other parts of your life.”

 Here are a few tips from our experts…

 There is evidence that people who keep learning new things in retirement have better memories.